swangarch/zero2ml/README.md

 ### 1. Linear Regression ✅

-Linear regression is implemented with three programs:
+Linear regression is implemented with three programs, main algorithm is implemented with Rust, visualizer with python:

 #### 📖 Programs